ni/install-systemlink-enterprise/release-notes/09-2022/FileIngestionDatabaseRecovery.md

 ## Forwarding the MongoDB service

-1. Get the service name by running `kubectl get services`, and locate `fileingestion-mongodb`
+1. Run `kubectl get services` and locate `fileingestion-mongodb`, to get the service name.

 1. Port-forward the service locally by running `kubectl port-forward services/fileingestion-mongodb 57017:27017`

 ## Exporting the database